menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

   If desired, type the IPv4 or IPv6 address for the server.
 This is not required, but doing so allows the Management Console to connect to the server by IP Address instead of by name.

 Server Type
-  Click the drop-down list, and select the desired server type.
+  Select the desired server type in the dropdown list.

-    Microsoft
-      connects to a Microsoft DHCP server.
+    **Microsoft**: connects to a Microsoft DHCP server.
 If you want to gather the lease history from the DHCP server, you must install a DHCP Server Controller on the server.
 See :ref:`dhcp-windows`.

-    ISC
-      connects to an ISC DHCP server.
+    **ISC**: connects to an ISC DHCP server.
 See :ref:`dhcp-isc`.

-    Cisco
-      connects to a Cisco Router that is running DHCP server software.
+    **Cisco**: connects to a Cisco Router that is running DHCP server software.
 For more information, see :ref:`dhcp-cisco`.

-    Kea
-      connect to a ISC Kea DHCP server.
+    **Kea**: connect to a ISC Kea DHCP server.
 See :ref:`dhcp-kea`.

 Manage DHCPv6 service (Microsoft and Kea only)
-   When using DHCPv5 in your Microsoft DHCP environment you may toggle this on to allow management of DHCPv6 from Micetro
+   When using DHCPv5 in your Microsoft DHCP environment, you can select this option to allow management of DHCPv6 from Micetro.

 Agent-free (Microsoft and Kea only)
   When using the agent-free connection method for Windows DHCP, it is not possible to gather the lease history from the DHCP server.
-For further information regarding this connection method, refer to :ref:`dhcp-remote-access` and :ref:`dhcp-windows`.
+For further information regarding this connection method, see :ref:`dhcp-remote-access` and :ref:`dhcp-windows`.

 Proxy
   If you are adding a Cisco DHCP or agent-free Microsoft or Kea server, you can specify the location of the DHCP Server Controller by entering the (fully qualified) DNS name or IP Address of the machine running the DHCP Server Controller.
 This option allows the system to connect to DHCP servers in different forests where a cross-forest trust does not exist.
 It also allows a non-Windows version of Men&Mice Central to manage Microsoft DHCP servers.

 2. Click :guilabel:`Confirm`.
-Once connected, the name of the newly added server displays in the grid of the *Server Management* context.
+Once connected, the name of the newly added server is listed on the Server Management page.

 .. note::
   To add a DHCP server in the Management Console, see :ref:`console-new-dhcp-server`.